Based on Your Reading:

 Back in 2005, I started developing pain in my abdomen.
 In June, it was decided that I would have a laparoscopic surgery to check my appendix and determine if I had endometriosis.
 They removed three tumors from the lining of my abdomen to be biopsied.
 I had been diagnosed with well-differentiated papillary mesothelioma of the peritoneum.

-Endoscopic biopsies carry risks such as bleeding and infection.
-Recovery from general anesthesia can take several hours, during which the patient may feel groggy, confused and in pain.
-A short hospital stay ensures the patient recovers properly before going home.
+Recovery from general anesthesia can take hours.
+The patient may feel groggy, confused and in pain.
+A short hospital stay ensures the patient recovers before going home.
+Doctors may also prescribe antibiotics for up to a week.

 Types of Endoscopic Biopsies for Mesothelioma